Learn what a Mutual Fund is and how it works:

 - Open: You can invest and redeem anytime.
 It is the most popular scheme.

 - Closed: You can invest only during the start and redeem when it’s tenure ends.

 - Interval: You can invest or redeem only on pre-defined dates

 Broadly, there are 4 types of mutual funds based on investments:

 - Equity: Investing in equity funds are risky, but provide high returns.

 - Debt: They invest in bonds (give interest) issued by the government, banks and corporates.
 They are safe, but provide low returns.

 - Hybrid: They invest in both equity and bonds.
 They provide moderate returns and have moderate risk attached to them

 - Others: Investing in gold, real-estate, commodities, etc. They also provide moderate returns and have moderate risk attached to them.

 Equity mutual funds can be further classified into 5 types listed below:

 - Large Cap: They invest in stocks of large companies with a market cap of more than $5B.
 They are relatively less risky.

 - Small/ MidCap: They invest in stocks of medium/ small companies with a market cap less than $5B.
-They are relatively more risky.
+They are relatively riskier.

-- Multi Cap: They invest in all types of large, medium and small cap companies.
-They are relatively more risky than large caps, but less riskier than small/ mid cap.
+- Multi-Cap: They invest in all types of large, medium and small cap companies.
+They are relatively more risky than large caps but less risky than a small/ mid cap.

 - Others: Invest in themes like Rural, MNC, etc. They are also high risk.